derek-cook/my-react-app/README.md

 # react-app in progress

 ## Quick Start Demo
-1. Clone or donwload the repo into your system.
+1. Clone or download the repo into your system.
 2. If you don't already have it, install NodeJs from [NodeJs Official Page](https://nodejs.org/en).
 3. Open Terminal
 4. Go to your file project